PATRIC3/p3_docs/docroot/system_documentation/system_architecture.rst

 In addition to the API for querying and retrieving data, there is also an API endpoint for submitting new data to the system to be indexed in the database.

-The data API is now available through a command line interface (CLI).
+Command-line Interface (CLI)
+############################

+PATRIC is an integration of different types of data and software tools that support research on bacterial pathogens.
+The typical biologist seeking access to the PATRIC data and tools will usually explore the web-based user interface.
+However, there are many instances in which programatic or command-line interfaces are more suitable, specially for querying data or submitting jobs in batch mode.
+For users that wish command-line access to PATRIC, we provide the tools described in this document.
+We call these tools the P3-scripts.
+They are intended to run on your machine, going over the network to access the services provided by PATRIC.

+Source Code and Client Application: https://github.com/PATRIC3/PATRIC-distribution/

 Currently, the following commands are available to the community:

 ========================  ===========================  =================================
 p3-abstract-clusters      p3-get-feature-sequence      p3-put-genome-group